ucla/lti-media-resources/README.md

 6. Enter a service name
 7. Enter 1 for number of tasks
 8. Choose the first option for Cluster VPC and Subnets
-9. Edit the Security Group to allow traffic over HTTPS
-10. Select the Network Load Balancer
+9. For Security Group, hit the edit button
+   - Add a rule for "All TCP"
+   - This will allow our container to receive traffic over port 8080.

 The service should now be running.